odpi/egeria-docs/site/docs/concepts/placeholder.md

 ```
 ###
 # Set up the common properties needed to call your event bus.
-The value of {{kafkaEndpoint}} is resolved in the
+The value of ~{kafkaEndpoint}~ is resolved in the
 # application.properties file using the `platform.placeholder.variables` property.

 POST {{baseURL}}/open-metadata/admin-services/users/{{adminUserId}}/servers/active-metadata-store/event-bus